More on Muscle Relaxants

 The mechanisms of action of the medications in this class are widely varied and many are not thoroughly understood.

-Carisoprodol: The actions of carisoprodol are related to a central nervous system (CNS) mechanism and not to a direct effect on skeletal muscle.
-Carisoprodol appears to interrupt neuronal communication within the reticular formation and spinal cord.
+Carisoprodol: The action of carisoprodol is related to a central nervous system (CNS) mechanism and not to a direct effect on skeletal muscles.
+Carisoprodol acts on the spinal cord and subcortical levels of the brain to depress polysynaptic neuron transmission.
 CNS depression produces sedation, and the perception of pain could be altered.
 Some believe that most of the benefit seen with carisoprodol is secondary to a generalized sedative effect.

 Cyclobenzaprine: Since cyclobenzaprine is closely similar to amitriptyline in chemical structure, some of its effects are similar to the tricyclic antidepressants.
 Cyclobenzaprine relieves muscle spasms through a central action, possibly at the brain stem level, with no direct action on the neuromuscular junction or the muscle involved.
 It is not a peripheral neuromuscular blocker.
 Treatment with the drug reduces pain and tenderness, and improves mobility.